MontiCore/monticore/monticore-grammar/src/main/java/de/monticore/interpreter/Interpreter.md

 ASTNode expr = parseAndCreateSymTabAndRunCoCos("1 + 3");
 ModelInterpreter interpreter = new MyLangInterpreter();
 MIValue result = expr.evaluate(interpreter);
-// check that no error occured with isError() if (result.isInt()) {
+// check that no error occurred with isError(),
+// error will be logged already if (result.isInt()) {
   System.out.println("1 + 3 = " + result.asInt());
 }